 It's time to fix manual weighing

-Manual handling and weighing of ingredients can cost food manufacturers up to 5% of turnover every year.
-Bulk ingredients can be handled efficiently using silos and big bag systems - but what about micro-ingredients?
+Manual handling and weighing / scaling of ingredients can cost food manufacturers up to 5% of turnover every year.
+Bulk ingredients can be handled efficiently using silos and big bag or super sack systems - but what about micro-ingredients?
 More often than not, we rely on operators to complete arduous weighing tasks in harsh and dusty environments - damaging their health and incurring significant costs.

 That’s where the APRIL Robotics ingredient handling system comes in.
 Combining robotics and advanced automation, we offer food manufacturers a flexible and scalable solution that delivers an accurate and cost-effective alternative to operators on the factory floor.